Wrongful Termination

 • Retaliation: retaliation claims allege that an employer terminated an employee in response to the employee engaging in a protected activity, such as reporting sexual harassment.

-• Breach of contract: Breach of contract claims arise when an employer terminates an employee in violation of an agreement between the two parties.
+• Breach of Contract: Breach of contract claims arise when an employer terminates an employee in violation of an agreement between the two parties.

 Wrongful termination can be difficult to prove.
 Without direct evidence, such as an employer admitting to discriminatory intent, you may need to rely on circumstantial evidence to make your case.
-That is why hiring a seasoned lawyer can be crucial to the success of wrongful termination cases in Maryland and Washington D.C.
+That is why hiring a seasoned lawyer can be crucial to the success of wrongful termination cases in Maryland and Washington, D.C.

 Signs that your termination may have been wrongful include: